Nenkai/Grimoire/REGARDING_OTHER_ONLINE_SERVERS.md

 The actual server I was working on was in fact, for the most part, complete (yes, including [Gran Turismo TV](https://www.youtube.com/watch?v=CR6LR0b2_ZE&t=79s), Online BSpec, all community features, GT6 Quickmatching, Clubs, and more).
 I've put it aside due to a lack of motivation from this incident.

-**Until a project can be created in a responsible manner, this repository (and my other, actual server), will remain this way.**
+**Until a project can be created in a responsible manner, this repository (and my other, actual server), will remain this way.** If you're experienced and well minded to resume this project, feel free to reach out.

 [Some conversations here.](https://imgur.com/a/xl9qgpK)